SWATGenXSWATGenX

 Notes

-• Calibration objective: minimize the negative sum of daily NSE and monthly NSE at the gaged channel (see calibration methods).
+• Controlled-basin calibration objective: minimize the negative sum of daily NSE and monthly NSE at the gaged channel.
+Fleet-scale runs extend the same objective across the whole gauge roster with a per-gauge NSE floor (see calibration methods).

 • Verification uses an independent window with no overlap with the scored calibration period (split-sample).